braedyn-au/Mask_RCNN/README.md

 If desired, cropped rings can be further filtered with a simple Keras Classifier.

 Some example images are provided in respective folders, and more can also be found on VutaraAnalyse computer on "C:\Users\Braedyn Au\Desktop\newmaskrcnn\Mask_RCNN".
+The PowerAnalyze required CUDA and CuDNN installation to run TensorFlow-GPU

 ## Installation of Mask R-CNN for Ring Detection and Training
 1. Clone this repository